qoderpurnanand/Swan-Documentation/Systems/NSE500/System 2: Volume Ranking/readme.md

 ### Introduction:-

-This is the review for the NSE500 ATRRanking System.The purpose for this review is that we want to compare the Live results with the Backtest
+This is the review for the NSE500 VolumeRanking System.The purpose for this review is that we want to compare the Live results with the Backtest
 Results.
 A system like NSE500 has a lot of moving parts due to which there can be several discrepancies between the Live and Backtest results,therefore the review of such a system is necessary.Following process has been adopted for the review.